Graduation Requirements

 It is an exciting time in the college advisement department at Providence Academy!
 Our office supports and counsels throughout each student’s high school career, paving the way for success in college and in life.
 We serve as a valuable source of information, resources, and opportunities for our students.
 There are many avenues through which we assist students with college and vocational planning:

-All of these features are enveloped within the caring community of faculty, staff, and student body that is a consistent hallmark of Providence Academy.
+All of these features and more are enveloped within the caring community of faculty, staff, and student body that is a consistent hallmark of Providence Academy.

 Dr. Tony Saegert, Dean of College Advisement